 Over the last 30 years, EVA has developed an extensive consulting practice providing services to a wide array of clients in the natural gas, NGL, LNG, crude oil and petroleum products markets.
 We offer considerable expertise in market and financial analyses, short- and long-term price forecasting, asset evaluations and expert witness testimony for each of these deeply interrelated components of the energy industry.
 In addition, EVA offers several popular subscription products, including our Monthly Gas Report, Monthly Oil Report and Quarterly LNG Outlook, which provide deep insight into each of these critical energy industries.

 To learn more about EVA's experience in the natural gas and petroleum sector, expand the section(s) below.

 The U.S. natural gas market has been utterly transformed by the development of shale resources.
 The corresponding low prices have rapidly established gas as the fossil fuel of choice for the power sector, with gas-fired generation regularly out-competing coal for market share.
 Industrial demand is rising, as well, as it becomes increasingly clear that low prices are likely to persist.
-So abundant are the U.S. gas resources, that the county is rapidly ramping up exports via pipelines to Mexico, as well as LNG to global markets.
+So abundant are the U.S. gas resources, that the country is rapidly ramping up exports via pipelines to Mexico, as well as LNG to global markets.